beehive-lab/beehive-spirv-toolkit/README.md

 Dependencies:

-- Java JDK 11.
-It also supports JDK 8 but this branch will be deprecated soon.
+- Java JDK 21.
+It also supports JDK 17, 11 and 8 but this branch will be deprecated soon.
 We highly recoomand JDK >= 11.
 - Maven (>= 3.6.3)

 Clone the repository: